The many (but not all) possible issues that could be slowing your telesales office down…

 20. Claiming too many interruptions.
 That's not being organised.
 You have not isolated your diary or yourself from your colleagues or your inbound calls.
 Making calls puts you in the same position as an MD being in a meeting.
 That means no interruptions.

 Make no mistake I am the first to know how hard it is to run, optimise and manage a telephone sales office.
 It is not easy.
 The above are some simplistic cause and effect situations.
 Please feel free to contact me for more information on your specific issues.
-There is no obligation or charge.
+An investment in my help can be like fitting a proper hinge to a door.
+Suddenly it’s starts opening and closing a lot easier.